 But this blueberry cream cheese frosting, like mango buttercream, is just another example of different but delish frosting flavors you'll find on my blog.

 It's not as far out there as basil buttercream (which I love - don't knock it 'til you try it!), but it is unique and will impress folks for the fact you made it at home.
+It is the perfect accent to my blueberry cupcakes!

 And bonus: The ingredient list is short and relatively easy to find!